cmookj/tmux-sys-monitor/README.md

 # Tmux CPU & Memory Monitor

-This plugin is a slight modification of the great work of [hendrikmi](https://github.com/hendrikmi), a simple yet flexible tool designed to display CPU and memory usage in the Tmux status bar.
+This plugin is a slight modification of the great work of [hendrikmi](https://github.com/hendrikmi/), a simple yet flexible tool designed to display CPU and memory usage in the Tmux status bar.

 <img src="img/demo.png" alt="" style="width:100%; height:100%;"/>

+The functionality is mainly unchanged.
+The modification is to display the level of battery and charging/discharging status using icons defined in [NerdFonts](https://www.nerdfonts.com/).
+Depending the option given, this plugin displays the battery's percentage either in 10 or 3 levels.
+See the `#{battery}` placeholder section below.

 ## Installation